evolutics/kerek/README.md

 started is controlled via `services.*.deploy.update_config.order` in a Compose file.
 The options are `stop-first` and `start-first`, respectively.

-Services are updated in lexicographical order (by Unicode code point).
+Services are updated in lexicographical order (by Unicode code point), regardless of dependencies.
 For each service, containers are stopped then started (`stop-first`, default) or started then stopped (`start-first`), respectively, and this is repeated for replicas:

 - `stop-first` case:
   1. Stop old replica 1